 - You can't take out loans over and over again and it is true for both finance and software development.
 If you borrow too much, next time your financial institution will deny lending you more.
 With technical debt, there is no special institution that will limit your liabilities.
 So listen to the development team instead.
 Do they complain about the code quality?
 Do they mention the refactoring?
 Talk to them, there is no one else to tell you when too much is too much.

 - All debts must be paid - simple as that.
-You borrow money to scale your business and pay off that debt later on.
+You borrow money to scale your business, paying interest later on.
 Same for technical debt.
 You release a new feature, you get more users, more revenue, and... you pay off the technical debt.
 It is always tempting to leave it as it is, do not improve that feature, just start working on another one.
 But that will lead to a metaphorical big ball of mud and trust me, it is not something that you want your web application to be.

 Not all debts have to be avoided and in many cases a deliberate technical debt can have a positive effect on overall product and business development.
 But only if you are going to pay it off.
 But how to do it?

 The only solution is to rewrite it from scratch - that may be a popular phrase that you will hear from software developers when they see the codebase of your web application.
 Don’t be surprised, developers usually don’t like working with old, legacy code, but love new, greenfield projects.
-Rewriting from scratch is of course one of the solutions to get rid of technical debt, but it is usually unnecessary and we discourage that approach.
-Although it significantly lowers technical debt, it freezes the product development for a long time and competition and users won’t wait.
+Rewriting from scratch is of course one of the ways to manage technical debt, but it is usually unnecessary and we discourage that approach.
+Although it is reducing technical debt significantly, it freezes the product development for a long time and competition or users won’t wait.

 Working with clients at Accesto, we usually implement a solution that goes slightly further.
 Instead of developing new features in legacy code, we create a new, separate codebase for them.
 All the new features are implemented in that new part, and the old code is step by step migrated to that new part.
 More on that approach, you can read in a blogpost of our CTO on possible scenarios of handling technical debt.

-During the last 5 years at Accesto, we focused mostly on helping successful web applications to get rid of technical debt accumulated by years of growth.
-If you are not sure whether it is worth fighting debt in your software let me just mention two of our case studies:
+During the last 5 years at Accesto, we focused mostly on helping successful web applications reduce technical debt accumulated by years of growth.
+If you are not sure whether it is worth fighting code debt in your software let me just mention two of our case studies:

 - One of our customers reached us when previous developers denied further work on his product, burdened by accumulated technical debt.
 The approach mentioned above turned into a 35% yearly debt reduction.
 Their legacy application evolved to highly scalable SaaS in just 2 years, with time to market for new features reduced by 87%.